GuTory/profitprophetbackend/README.md

 # PRofit Prophet Application Back End

-NestJS or Flask application (not decided yet) spiced up with some machine learning, to predict your favorite stock's price.
+NestJS application spiced up with some machine learning, to predict your favorite stock's price.

-The project is just kicked off so don't expect tooo much :)
+Triggering the `/api/predict/:ticker` endpoint the backend runs a python script which loads a saved model for predicting stock prices.
+The script returns the last element of the prediction list, the backend captures it and sends back to the caller.

 Dataset dowloaded from: https://www.kaggle.com/datasets/jacksoncrow/stock-market-dataset